karatsu image stripe.jpg

 Day 7

-Dinner this evening is a traditional washoku course meal located in a farmhouse at the foot of mount Kagami that has been renovated with care.
+Dinner this evening will take place at Arutokoro where we will also enjoy a traditional washoku course meal.
+Arutokoro is located in a farmhouse at the foot of mount Kagami that has been renovated with care.
 Kaiseki trained chef Hirakawa serves a course menu of traditional Japanese food using local, seasonal ingredients.
 Meals are prepared in an open kitchen visible from the the dining table using techniques such as grilling on binchotan white charcoal and cooking rice in an iron pot over an open flame.

 Day 8